rotex5/NOTES_API/README.md

 - All CRUD operations on note management - *Done*

-- User Login and Authentication - *Comming Soon*
+- User Login and Authentication - *Done*

 - Grouping notes together by name and date - *Comming Soon*